 YMCA Trinity Group have developed a range of programmes to support staff in a variety of settings including schools and workplaces.
 These include the following:

-- Thrive App: We have teamed up with app developers to launch a 24/7 self-help support service for all school staff and students.
+- Thrive App – We have teamed up with app developers to launch a 24/7 self-help support service for all school staff and students.
 It is clinically proven to help prevent, detect and treat common mental health issues and can also provide valuable insight into the needs of staff by measuring their well-being and giving you rich data on a termly basis.
 We can also tailor it to link with any existing Employee Assist Programmes if required.
-Please click here to find out more.
+You can find more information on our Thrive App page.
 The app is also available to businesses, albeit in a different package, so please get in touch to find out more.